johnmpost/use-reactogen/README.md

 - You have an `Action` type which defines **things you can do**.
 In this counter app, **incrementing** is something you can do, and **updating from remote** is something you can do. **Setting the loading state** is **NOT** something you can do.
 Rather, it is just something that happens alongside updating from remote.
 - You have a `handleAction` function that that accepts an action and **does something**.
 Technically, it returns a side-effect or a sequence of side-effects, which the `useReactogen` hook then executes.
 That might be a simple state update, or it might be an async fetch sandwiched between two loading state updates.

 You also need to provide an `initialState`.
-Then, in your component, you get the current state an `invoke` function that you can use to do actions.
+Then, in your component, you get the current state and an `invoke` function that you can use to do actions.

 And that's it.
 Robust, lean, and elegant state and effect management.